More than a festival…..

-For the 2015, 2016, and 2017 the local brewing company, Blackrocks Brewery collaborated with Hiawatha to produce a special craft beer for the Festival, called ‘Hiawatha Wheat’, complete with the Festival logo.
+Since 2015, the local brewing company, Blackrocks Brewery has collaborated with Hiawatha to produce a special craft beer for the Festival, called ‘Hiawatha Wheat’, complete with the Festival logo.
 The craft beer was sold in many local venues in the weeks leading to the Festival and is featured at a ‘release’ party at Blackrocks on Third Street a couple of weeks prior to the Festival.